-Surveys and examines the fundamental components of cinematic art, as found in television, film, and digital media.
+Surveys and examines the fundamental components of cinematic art, as found in television, film and digital media.
 Students analyze how various dramatic, narrative, and technological conventions are used to tell stories and create meaning.
-Representative television programs, films, and new digital media are viewed and discussed to understand the structure of the moving image.

 MEA 102 HISTORY OF ANIMATION

 Surveys and analyzes animated motion picture and television masterpieces from their inception to the present, including the ideas and values of the examined animated films as reflected and emphasized through artistic techniques.